matteggers/audisect/README.md

 - [ ] Alterable transcription output type - Allow users to output files other than '.txt'.
 This allows users to use time stamps as part of their analysis
 - [ ] Customizable sentence segmentation.
 Allow users to segment by paragraph instead of by sentence.
-- [ ] Use Supervised Fine Tuning (SVT) to improve an existing ML model, geared towards news transcriptions - News transcriptions were my main use case.
+- [ ] Use SFT to improve an existing ML model, geared towards news transcriptions - News transcriptions were my main use case.
-- [ ] Docker support
+- [x] Docker support
 - [ ] Ability to ignore specific files.
 - [ ] Verbose logging.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>